Chapter 16 : If My Eyes are Sad

 She felt her heart fall in her chest at the sad reality… the dynamics of his message.

-“Say it!”
-He demanded as tears streamed down her cheeks.
+“Say it!” he demanded as tears made their way down her cheeks.

-She heard a loud click and the vault door creaked open.
+The vault door made a loud click and then creaked open.

-Behind her, Draco took out his wand and lifted it high and parallel to the top of the frame of the vault and proceeded to move it downward in a flat and steady motion.
+Behind her, Draco lifted his wand high and parallel to the top of the frame of the vault and proceeded to move it downward in a flat and steady motion.

 As he did this, the Black Canvas Vault erased like a large ocean wave wipes out a message in the sand and was no more.

 She opened the swan to read Draco’s words that were carefully penned for her eyes only.
 Her hands shaky, her eyes watery, the words blurred on the page.
 She had to blink several times before she could see clearly.

 Thinking he had walked away, she understood why he would leave.
 He was satisfied knowing that she had received his letter, but he did not want to stick around for her reaction.
 She would not fault him for it.